jrflga/deckard-rs/README.md

-# Replicant-RS
+# Replicant-rs

-Replicant-RS is a robust CLI tool designed for copying databases between environments.
+Replicant-rs is a robust CLI tool designed for copying databases between environments.
 It offers flexibility in data selection, scheduling, and ensures data integrity during the copy process.

 ## Features